-Are you looking for a great way to spend the day in nature, but not sure what do when unexpected weather arrives?
-We recently spent a day visiting the Swaner Preserve and EcoCenter, and it was the perfect fit for our nature obsessed family.
+Are you looking for a great way to spend the day in nature, but not sure what to do when unexpected weather arrives?
+We recently spent a day visiting the Swaner Preserve and EcoCenter, and it was the perfect fit for our nature-obsessed family.

 There are many live shows throughout the day, so finding one when you get there shouldn’t be a problem, and it’s a highlight of the EcoCenter that should not be missed.